 South African Food is one of the many spectacular things to experience when you visit Southern Africa.
 Travelers flock to South Africa not only for its game drives and delightful landscapes but to get a taste of its succulent dishes.
 Most famously dubbed ‘rainbow cuisine,’ the South African food culture stands out because, over the years, it has been influenced heavily by many other cultures, including Malaysian, French, Dutch, English, and other indigenous African cultures.
 These many influences are because of the country’s intricate history of colonization and settlement and location on the coast.
 This guide features the most amazing traditional South African dishes with a modern twist.
+We bring to you 12 traditional South African dishes that come with a modern twist.

 What is Traditional South African Food?